osherjacobs/LabWork_Findings/vector_unc_dcomexec.md

 The critical field is `Process Name: \Device\Mup\192.168.1.218\share\curnxc1.exe`.

 `\Device\Mup\` is the Windows Multiple UNC Provider — the kernel-level UNC path resolver.
 The process name in EID 4663 reflects the full UNC path rather than a local filesystem path.
-This is the forensic signature of UNC execution in the audit log.
+In this telemetry path, `\Device\Mup\...` functions as a strong hunt signal for UNC-hosted execution rather than a local filesystem path.

 **Comparison:**